-For this $L$, the peak directivities are essentially the same for silver and gold CRs, even though $L/\lambda_{M}$ is larger for silver.
-This indicates a saturating effect in the increase of $D$ with $L$.
+For this $L$, the peak directivities were essentially the same for the silver and gold CRs, even though the $L/\lambda_{M}$ value was larger for silver.
+This indicates a saturating effect regarding the increase in $D$ with $L$.

-In the case of gold, the relative positions of the maxima and minima as a function of $S/\lambda_M$ closely match those found for $L=1.5$ $\mu$m, with a null occurring at $S=\lambda_M$ for $W=80$ nm.
-In contrast, for silver, significant shifts in the directivity maxima and minima as a function of $S/\lambda_M$ are observed , and these shifts are highly dependent on the value of $W$.
+In the case of gold, the relative positions of the maxima and minima as a function of $S/\lambda_M$ closely matched those found for $L=1.5$ $\upmu$m, with a null occurring at $S=\lambda_M$ for $W=80$ nm.
+In contrast, for silver, significant shifts in the directivity maxima and minima as a function of $S/\lambda_M$ were observed , and these shifts were highly dependent on the value \mbox{of $W$.}